 - Job Market: Fair

-Public School Ranking:
+- Public School Ranking: 14

-Location and Weather
+Location and weather

 Des Moines is on the rolling hills of south-central Iowa.
 It resides on the banks of the Des Moines River, which is the longest river in the state and an important tributary to the Mississippi River.
 With its fertile farmland and coal deposits, Des Moines has great natural resources.